pietervdvn/MapComplete/Docs/URL_Parameters.md

  The language to display MapComplete in.
 The user display language is determined in the following order:
 - If the user did log in and did set their language before with MapComplete, use this language
-- If the user visited MapComplete before and did change their language, use this language (saved in localStorage)
+- If the user visited MapComplete before and did change their language, use the language as set by this URL-parameter.
+This will _disable_ saving the language to localStorage in case a non-logged-in user changes their language
 - Use the navigator-language (if available)
 - Use English

+Note that this URL-parameter is not added to the URL-bar by default.

 Translations are never complete.
 If a translation in a certain language is missing, English is used as fallback.
 No default value set